Birth profile builder

 Use this page to set expectations clearly so the calculator feels trustworthy instead of teaser-only.

-Read free preview guideUpgrade layer
+Read free preview guideReading depth

-Read upgrade guideTiming layer
+Read depth guideTiming layer

 Help users choose the timing layer that matches whether they need quick rhythm support or broader planning context.